 This leads to disc-shaped or coin-shaped red patches in the skin, usually on the legs, arms, hands or the front of the abdomen.
 It is common in older people aged 55 to 65 but can also be a particular problem in women in the late teens and early 20s.

 This skin inflammation is caused by poor circulation and usually occurs in older people.
 The skin around the ankles is the most common site.

 Diagnosing and managing dermatitis

 Non-specialist doctors find it very difficult to distinguish between different skin conditions that look very similar.
-Our Consultant Dermatologists can help to provide a definitive and accurate diagnosis of your dermatitis and will give you lifestyle advice and medical dermatitis treatments to reduce your symptoms and prevent them recurring.
+Our Consultant Dermatologists can help to provide a definitive and accurate diagnosis of your dermatitis and will give you lifestyle advice and medical dermatitis treatments to reduce your symptoms and prevent them from recurring.